pachterlab/gget/README.md

 `-w` `--which`
 Defines which results to return.
 Default: 'all' -> Returns all available results.
 Possible entries are one or a combination of the following:
 'gtf' - Returns the annotation (GTF).
 'cdna' - Returns the trancriptome (cDNA).
 'dna' - Returns the genome (DNA).
-'cds    - Returns the coding sequences corresponding to Ensembl genes.
+'cds' - Returns the coding sequences corresponding to Ensembl genes.
 (Does not contain UTR or intronic sequence.)
 'cdrna' - Returns transcript sequences corresponding to non-coding RNA genes (ncRNA).
 'pep' - Returns the protein translations of Ensembl genes.

 `-r` `--release`
 Defines the Ensembl release number from which the files are fetched, e.g. 104.
 Default: latest Ensembl release.